bad64/OpenFightStick/Chimera/README.md

 ---

-This case is intended for a complete build that sacrifices portability for versatility.
+This case is intended for a complete build that sacrifices (a bit of) portability for versatility.
+Unlike other models, all the STL files should fit on a standard 220x220mm build plate from the get go (it's a bit of a tight fit though but it should be okay so long as you don't need a brim or raft)

 ## Materials needed